fahd01/safe-spot-fx/README.md

   - [x] Add
   - [ ] Trim last bid
   - [ ] Disable place bid button for ACTIVE loans
+  - [ ] Loan changes are not reflected between manage loans and find a loan
-- FilteredList does not support add()
+- [x] FilteredList does not support add(): change should be done to the source list (Observable list)
 - Remove ID's from tables
   - Popover for loan details
-  - Popover for user ditails
+  - Popover for user details
 - [ ] Reuse loans.fxml for find a loan and loan management same fxml with include wrapper
 - Use the same Status cell for loan and bid
 - [ ] deleting bids should be reflected in loan progress